-There's something wonderful about isometric animations, we're a big fan of them here at Loop.
-So much so we wanted to run through a micro tutorial of how to create an isometric view in After Effects.
+There’s something wonderful about isometric animations and the isometric camera perspective, we’re a big fan of them here at Loop.
+So much so we wanted to run through a micro tutorial of how to create an isometric camera in After Effects.

-Although isometric animations are usually done in a 3D program like Cinema 4D, there's plenty of scope for creating isometric animations in After Effects, especially with the new 3D renderer in AE.
+Although isometric animations are usually done in a 3D program like Cinema 4D, there’s plenty of scope for creating isometric After Effects designs and animations, especially with the new 3D renderer in After Effects.

-The following micro tutorial shows how to setup a new isometric view in After Effects, alternatively we've created the Angle After Effects Script, in just 3 clicks it will add an isometric camera for you!
+The following micro tutorial shows how to setup a new isometric camera in After Effects that will give you the cool isometric perspective, alternatively we’ve created the Angle After Effects Script, in just 3 clicks it will add an isometric After Effects camera for you!

-So let's take a look at what the Angle script does when creating an isometric view:
+So let’s take a look at creating an isometric After Effects camera:

 Step 1.
 Let’s say you have a composition setup like the one pictured below, we have a 2D background, and a 3D text layer.